CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 Before starting your migration project, make sure you have setup both <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">O365</a> endpoints using the configuration guides.
 Be sure to validate both tenants have passed their connectivity tests with no errors.

-When doing a Teams to Teams migration it's recommend to have already created the users on the destination tenant but not Teams instance.
-If this is not done it's possible for a channel to be created without the correct Team Owner.
-CloudM Migrate can create the new Teams instance on the destination for you in <a href="https://learn.microsoft.com/en-us/microsoftteams/platform/graph-api/import-messages/import-external-messages-to-teams">MigrationMode</a> which will increase velocity.
+When doing a Teams to Teams migration it's recommend to have already created the users on the destination tenant but not the Teams instance.
+If the users are not present it's possible for a channel to be created without the correct Team Owner.
+CloudM Migrate can create the new Teams instance on the destination for you in <a href="https://learn.microsoft.com/en-us/microsoftteams/platform/graph-api/import-messages/import-external-messages-to-teams">MigrationMode</a> which will increase migration velocity.

 <a name="top"></a>
 <details open markdown="block">